Skip to content

 While the Loss functions drive the gradient based optimization, we keep track of the metrics that we care about during training.
 By default, PyTorch Tabular tracks Accuracy for classification and Mean Squared Error for regression.
 You can choose any functional metrics (as a list of strings) from TorchMetrics.

 Some metrics need some parameters to work the way we expect it to.
 For eg. the averaging scheme for a multi-class f1 score.
 Such parameters can be fed in through metrics_params, which is a list of dictionaries holding the parameters for the metrics declared in the same order.
 In classification metrics, PyTorch Tabular also needs to know whether the metric defined expects the predicted class (like Accuracy) or the predicted probability (like ROCAUC).
 This can be specified by metrics_prob_input which is a list of True or False, one for each custom metric you define.
-Length of metrics_params, metric_prob_input and metrics should be the same.
+Length of metrics_params, metrics_prob_input and metrics should be the same.

 metrics = ["accuracy", "f1_score"]

-metric_prob_input = [False, False]
+metrics_prob_input = [False, False]

 metrics_params = [{}, {num_classes: 2}]